Please check the calendar to see when this workshop is next scheduled or contact EvaHarley inworld if you are interested. Harleyquin Calendar

 Helpful things to know if you’d like a bit of a head start.

-Review a number of performances on the grid – from “standard-sized” stages such as Elysium, Noir, Winds, to other venues using smaller stage areas such as Club Image, Inanna, or other venues.
-As you watch the performances, no matter the stage size – what do you notice about the dance focus, what do you notice about the different stage sizes?
+Review a number of performances on the grid – from “standard-sized” stages such as Elysium, Noir, Winds, to other venues using smaller stage areas such as Club Image, Inanna, etc. As you watch the performances, no matter the stage size – what do you notice about the dance focus, what do you notice about the different stage sizes?
 You may even notice choreographers performing a small stage dance on a large stage.

 Thought to ponder: If you performed within a smaller “box” – how could your dance be memorable, what kind of props might you use?
 Dream a little. 🙂